jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 .RexxUnicode~codepointIsPrintable(65)=            -- 1
 .RexxUnicode~codepointIsPrintable("D800"~x2d)=    -- 0

--- The special codepoint -1 is not printable .RexxUnicode~codepointIsPrintable(-1)=            -- 0
+-- The special value -1 is not printable .RexxUnicode~codepointIsPrintable(-1)=            -- 0
 ```